 "Enroll Now" on the My CenturyLink Login page to create one now.

 A username is required.

 We had an unexpected error, please try again.

 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

 Dial tone comes and goes

-If your dial tone comes and goes, start with the basics and examine your phone equipment for damage.
-If everything seems to be in working order, the problem may be with your phone service, and we'll need to help you.
+If your dial tone is going in and out, start with the basics and examine your phone equipment for damage.
+If everything seems to be in working order, the problem may be with your phone service, and we'll help you.

 Start with the basics

 If your dial tone comes and goes, figure out the extent of the problem.
 Begin by examining your phone equipment for damage.
 The problem could be isolated to 1 (or several phones), a particular jack or even a frayed cord.